Design the mind that runs your life

 I support individuals in understanding their inner world, uncovering their strengths, and moving toward a life where self-worth replaces self-doubt and hope takes the place of giving up.
 My practice is dedicated to helping individuals, couples, and families navigate emotional and psychological difficulties with compassion, evidence-based care, and practical tools that create meaningful and lasting change.
 Here, you will find a space where you are listened to without judgment and supported with respect and understanding.

-I am Silpa S, an MSc in Clinical Psychology, NET-qualified for Assistant Professor, and an NCAHP-registered practitioner (NCAHP ID: 99-3812-6402-8172) with UG and PG ranks.
+I am Silpa S, Consultant Psychologist with an MSc in Clinical Psychology, NET-qualified for Assistant Professor, and an NCAHP-enrolled practitioner (NCAHP ID: 99-3812-6402-8172) with UG and PG ranks.
 I've Received Chief Minister excellence award from the Kerala university for my academic achievements.
 I have over three years of clinical and independent practice experience.
-My professional journey began with hands-on training through internship programs in government hospitals, later joined private hospitals and handled more than 2500 + clients
+My professional journey began with hands-on training through internship programs in government hospitals, later joined private hospitals and handled more than 2,500 + clients

 The intention behind my work is simple and client-focused: to provide a safe, confidential, and non-judgmental environment where you can explore your thoughts, emotions, and behaviours freely.
 Therapy is a space to develop healthy coping skills, gain clarity about yourself, and rediscover balance, confidence, and hope in your life.